PlasmaLaboratories/plasma-btc-bridge/microsite/docs/architectural-views/federation-system.md

 the state of the federation.
 It is a PBFT client.
 It knows all the replicas and interacts with them according to the PBFT protocol.

-It also knows the Bitcoin network and the Strata network.
+It also knows the Bitcoin network and the Plasma network.
 It monitors them, changes its state accordingly and then updates the state of the federation via the `StateMachineService` interface.